ralphje/destructify/docs/fieldspec.rst

       When specified using a string, this field does *not* override the value of the referenced field due to complications in calculating the length.

+      During reading and writing, if the specified length is larger than the structure, the remaining bytes are skipped.
+      If it is shorter, the structure parsing will break.

    Example usage::

        >>> class Sub(Structure):